axsddlr/sd-gui-meh/README.md

 4. Input the weight alpha, weight beta, base alpha, and base beta values in their respective fields.
 5. Click the "Merge Models" button to merge the models.
 6. Save the merged model by choosing a filename and location in the save dialog that appears.

+<mark>if you have experience with supermerger extension in automatic1111, the first leading number in weights alpha will be the base alpha integer.</mark>

 ## Contributing